muzak23/CIS350-HW2-Nommensen/README.md

 * I enjoy working with servers and coding projects.
 * I have been in band since 5th grade, and currently play the french horn in GVSU's Concert Band and the mellophone in the Laker Marching Band.
-* I like playing games like Minecraft, Binding of Isaac, Valorant (competitive FPS), and FTL: Faster Than Light (rogue-like).
+* I like playing games like Minecraft, Binding of Isaac: Rebirth, Valorant (competitive FPS), and FTL: Faster Than Light (rogue-like).

 ## Technical Background
 I have experience coding in Java and Python.
 I also have server administration experience.